allenrobel/ask/README.md

 Hence, creating an nxos_ospfv2 playbook looks and feels the same as creating a nxos_feature playbook.

-Most NX-OS Ansible modules are supported, but not all have been added to the repo yet.
-We will be adding them over the next several days and hope to be finished with the initial set by 2021.02.07.
+We have completed the initial commit for all NX-OS Ansible modules supported to date.
+We will be adding support for the remaining modules over the coming weeks/months.
+We actively monitor the NX-OS Ansible Collections repo and will strive for quick turnaround on additions/changes to the modules that ScriptKit supports.

 Also, we've developed a set of classes that can be used to generate Spirent Ansible playbooks (e.g. reserve ports, create emulated devices (including BGP), create StreamBlocks, and start/stop devices and traffic).
-These are not comprehensive, but get the job done for most simple ipv4/ipv6 traffic use-cases.
-These, too, will be added by 2021.02.07.
+These are NOT comprehensive.
+Rather, they focus on our (perhaps relatively simple) use-cases.
+These get the job done for us for things like ipv4/ipv6 traffic, and convergence test cases.
+We have added about 50% of what we have, and will try to add the remaining by 2021.02.21.
+At that time, we will also add a few complete convergence test case playbook generation scripts (configure DUT(s), configure Spirent, start traffic, initiate perturbance, stop traffic, collect statistics).

-We hope to add support for ACI, DCNM, etc, over time and welcome contributions in these and other areas.
+Over time (longer-term roadmap) we hope to add support for ACI, DCNM, etc.  We welcome contributions in these and other areas.

 Suggestions and bug reports very much appreciated!